 By far, one of the best ways to promote a non-fiction book on YouTube involves teaching people about what the book is about via short, bite-sized videos.
 First, record a video about the over-arching theme of the book – tell people what it is, why it’s important and give them an idea of what they can expect to learn.

 Then, break down a chapter or two into a series of smaller videos and provide insight into smaller portions.
-Don’t give everything away – you want people to actually buy and read your book, after all.
+Don’t give everything away – you want people to buy and read your book, after all.
 But touch on important insights or processes that people will learn about in a way that allows each video to feel complete on its own.
-Then, end each video with a compelling call to action – something along the lines of “If you’d like to learn more about this topic in far greater detail than we can ever get to on YouTube, you can purchase my recently published book.”
-And you would, then, drop a link in the description, so that people can check out your book!
+Then, end each video with a compelling call to action – something like “If you’d like to learn more about this topic in far greater detail than we can ever get to on YouTube, you can purchase my recently published book.”
+And you would drop a link in the description, so that people can check out your book!

 The major benefit of this is that so long as each video feels “whole” on its own, you’re not just talking about an effective form of self-promotion.
 You could also eventually turn each video into a series of educational lessons about the larger topic, unlocking a powerful new opportunity for video monetization along the way.